Chloe Wiatrowski joined the firm in 2012 in New York and is currently based in Dubai.

 Preparing individual complaints to the UN Committee against Torture on behalf of human rights lawyers against the Republic of Burundi.

 Assisting an Iraqi family with resettlement in the United States.

-Assisting an international law scholar with drafting the Constitution of Zambia.
+Assisting an international law scholar with drafting an amendment to the Constitution of Zambia.